 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 306E

-Duncan Crabtree-Ireland is chief operating officer and general counsel of SAG-AFTRA (Screen Actors Guild – American Federation of Television and Radio Artists), responsible for cross-organizational accountability and all legal affairs and strategy, and for oversight of the organization’s legal, government affairs and public policy, international, governance, professional representatives, EEO/diversity, and foreign royalties departments.
+Duncan Crabtree-Ireland is Chief Operating Officer and General Counsel of Screen Actors Guild – American Federation of Television and Radio Artists (SAG-AFTRA), responsible for cross-organizational accountability and all legal affairs and strategy, and for oversight of the organization’s legal, government affairs and public policy, international, governance, professional representatives, EEO/diversity, human resources and administration, and foreign royalties departments.
 He also oversees the legal aspects of collective bargaining and contract enforcement for all SAG-AFTRA collective bargaining agreements.
-On behalf of SAG-AFTRA, he serves as a member of the boards of the SAG-Producers Pension and Health Plans, SoundExchange, and the SAG-AFTRA and Industry Sound Recordings Distribution Fund, and as Co-Chair of the AFM & SAG-AFTRA Intellectual Property Rights Distribution Fund.
+On behalf of SAG-AFTRA, he serves as a member of the boards of the SAG-AFTRA Health Plan, the SAG-Producers Pension Plan, SoundExchange, and the SAG-AFTRA and Industry Sound Recordings Distribution Fund, and as Co-Chair of the AFM & SAG-AFTRA Intellectual Property Rights Distribution Fund.
 He is a delegate to the International Federation of Actors (FIA).

 Previously, Crabtree-Ireland served as Screen Actors Guild's deputy national executive director and general counsel, and as a deputy district attorney for the County of Los Angeles.
 At USC Gould School of Law, he focuses on international law and legal issues, and co-teaches the Jessup International Law Moot Court Competition class.

-Crabtree-Ireland serves as a judge pro tem for the Los Angeles Superior Court and is the Treasurer and a member of the Board of Trustees and Executive Committee of the Los Angeles County Bar Association, and the immediate past chair of the Conference of California Bar Associations.
-Crabtree-Ireland is a past co-president of the Lesbian & Gay Lawyers Association of Los Angeles and a past trustee of the Greater Los Angeles Zoo Association.
+Crabtree-Ireland serves as a judge pro tem for the Los Angeles Superior Court and is a past treasurer and board member of the Los Angeles County Bar Association, and a past chair of the Conference of California Bar Associations.
+Crabtree-Ireland is also a past co-president of the LGBT Bar Association of Los Angeles and a past trustee of the Greater Los Angeles Zoo Association.

 FACULTY IN THE NEWS